davidrusu/type-the-web/CONTRIBUTING.md

 You should now have a ```addon-sdk-1.x/``` directory.
 For the rest of these instructions we will assume you are inside of this directory.

 ## Getting the Code
-Fork this repo on github and clone it to your computer
+Fork this repository on github and clone it to your computer

-    git clone "url/to/your/fork"
+    git clone "clone/url/of/your/fork"

 Your directory structure should now look something like this: